ingredients icon.Ingredients

 The sirloin steak comes from the sirloin primal, and there’s nothing elusive about this cut, it’s a plain and simple good ol’ steak that the majority of people love!

-Always finding itself high up on the favorites, we thought that we should serve up this sirloin guide to help ensure you know all there is to know about it.
+Always finding itself high up on the favorites list, we thought that we should serve up this sirloin guide to help ensure you know all there is to know about it.

-From its flavor and texture to where to get your hands on it, along with some of the best recipes around, after reading this guide, you’ll be a sirloin specialist.
+From its flavor and texture to alternative names, to nutritional info and where to get your hands on it, after reading this guide, you’ll be a sirloin specialist.

 So, whether you’re a grilling beginner or a hardcore enthusiast, there’s a lot of info in this guide that will up your BBQ game for sure.